SoBusted/Discord-Archiver/README.md

 ## Usage
 1. Download this repository.
 2. Write your token and archive folder path to `config.json`.
+(I recommend you to use this bot as a selfbot)
 3. Open terminal and move to this repository folder.
 4. Input this command line.
 ```